-Conditions which provide for the post-certification submittal of information to DEP or other agencies by the Licensee are for the purpose of facilitating the agencies’ monitoring of the effects arising from the location of the certified facility and the construction and maintenance of the certified facility.
+Conditions which provide for the Post-Certification Submittal of information to DEP or other agencies by the Licensee are for the purpose of facilitating the agencies’ monitoring of the effects arising from the location of the Certified Facility and the construction and maintenance of the Certified Facility.
 This monitoring is for DEP to assure, in consultation with other agencies with applicable regulatory jurisdiction, continued compliance with these Conditions, without further agency action.
-A submittal of information or determination of compliance pursuant to a post-certification submittal under this Condition does not provide a point of entry for a third party.
+A submittal of information or determination of compliance pursuant to a Post-Certification Submittal under this Condition does not provide a point of entry for a third party.